Kenol001/NCD_global_mortality_rate_analysis/a_data/01_README.md

  Format: Excel.

- Coverage: Global country-level mortality data
+ Coverage: Global country-level mortality data.

+ Data preview link

 The dataset was used for data cleaning in Excel, exploratory analysis in SQL, statistical analysis and visualization in R, and dashboard development in Power BI.